|

 copies of the original ferrous materials could be made.
 In this way it was possible to

-The survey was conducted in a number of stages starting with a pre disturbance survey
+reconstruct nails and other artefacts The survey was conducted in a number of stages starting with a pre disturbance survey

 using standard grids.
 The site was then surveyed with a metal detector and a proton